 Students who entered the 9th grade during or after the 2013-2014 school year are required to pass the HSA in Government with a 394 cut score.

-Students who have passing scores on any of the old HSA exams may continue to use the combined score options to offset a lower failing score in Government.
+Students who earned passing scores on any of the old HSA exams were permitted last year to continue to use the combined score options to offset a lower failing score in Government.

-Students may also continue to use the Government Bridge Program to meet graduation assessment requirements.
+Students are permitted to use the Government Bridge Program to meet graduation assessment requirements.
 Maryland’s Bridge Program is an alternative for some students who are unable to pass the exams despite receiving additional support.
 Students should discuss this option with the school counselor.

 Students who excel are eligible for a number of FCPS and Maryland graduation honors.
-Find out more here.
+Find out more here (Adobe PDF File, opens in new window)